 Yes!
-That is the beauty of this recipe.
-You can make these taters a day or two ahead of time and pop them in the fridge until showtime.
-Put the mashed potatoes in a slow cooker on low for a few hours with a couple pats of butter, stirring occasionally.
-Viola!
-Amazing make ahead mashed potatoes!
+You can make these taters a day or two ahead of time and pop them in the fridge until needed.

 How many pounds of potatoes per person?

-Plan to have 1/2 lb. of potatoes per person.
-So, a five pound bag of potatoes will serve approximately 10 people.
-However, if you’re feeding some serious mashed potato lovers, I’d play it save and make a double batch just in case.
-This recipe reheats wonderfully and makes excellent leftovers!
+Plan for 1/2 lb. of potatoes per person.
+However, if you’re feeding serious mashed potato lovers, I recommend making a double batch just to be safe.
+These potatoes makes excellent leftovers and reheat wonderfully!

 Note: 1 lb. of potatoes makes about 2 cups of mashed potatoes.